corponector/corponector.github.io/index.md

 6) Start Next.js using 'npm run dev', and check "http://localhost:3000" (and the console) to ensure that the new landing page displays correctly.

 ### Modify
-To **Modify** open use your preferred code editor, in our case VsCode.
+To **Modify**, use your preferred code editor, in our case VsCode.
 Client-side code files are stored in the src/component folder.
 They handle user interactions like clicks and form submissions.
 The server side will be in the src/app folders.
 Server-side code processes requests, interacts with databases, and generates HTML to send to the client.

 ## Example Enhancements